RRStudio/ngx-translate-intellisense/README.md

 - Automatic indexing of translation files
 - Easy-to-use translations editor
 - Autocomplete for translations
+- Translation information when hovering over a translation
 - Create translations on the fly
 - Catch untranslated or incomplete translations